gsa-oes/office-of-evaluation-sciences/pages/Resources/publications.md

 ## 2020
-Nuole Chen, Kris-Stella Trump, Stacy Hall and Quan Le.
-The effect of postcard reminders on vaccinations among the elderly: a block-randomized experiment.
-Behavioural Public Policy, 1-26, (July 2020).
-- In this study, the Louisiana Department of Health sent postcard reminders regarding four recommended vaccinations (influenza, tetanus, shingles and pneumonia) to 208,867 senior residents of Louisiana.
-The reminder postcard had an overall positive effect on vaccination rates.

 Shereen J. Chaudhry, Michael Hand, and Howard Kunreuther. <a href="https://www.nber.org/papers/w27319">Broad Bracketing for Low Probability Events.</a> NBER Working Paper No. 27319, (June 2020).
 - Individuals tend to underprepare for rare, catastrophic events because of biases in risk perception.
 A simple form of broad bracketing—presenting the cumulative probability of loss over a longer time horizon—has the potential to alleviate these barriers to risk perception and increase protective actions such as purchasing flood insurance.
 Across six incentive-compatible experiments with high stakes, we find that the broad bracketing effect does not disappear or change size when decisions are made from experience.